Sonnet 121: Synopsis

+The speaker argues that being falsely accused of vice is worse than actually being vicious, since honest pleasure is ruined by others' judgment rather than one's own conscience.
+The speaker rejects the "spies" who project their own corrupt desires onto him, insisting he alone knows his true character ("I am that I am").
+He accuses his critics of judging him by their own corrupt standards.
+He closes by rejecting the cynical, universal claim that "all men are bad," refusing to let others' faults define or excuse his own conduct.

 Structure

 Sonnet 121 is an English or Shakespearean sonnet.
 The English sonnet has three quatrains, followed by a final rhyming couplet.
 It follows the typical rhyme scheme of the form ABAB CDCD EFEF GG and is composed in iambic pentameter, a type of poetic metre based on five pairs of metrically weak/strong syllabic positions.
 The 1st line exemplifies a regular iambic pentameter: